 Jodi Arias is charged with the grisly first-degree murder of her ex-boyfriend, Travis Alexander, in June 2008.
 (Photo : Reuters)

 Arias faces the death penalty if convicted.
-The trial resumes Tuesday at 12:30 p.m.
-EST when Martinez will continue his cross examination of LaViolette.
+The trial resumes with more testimony from LaViolette Thursday at 12:30 p.m.
+EST.